ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

 1. The system validates the provided Registration ID, checks for the registered mobile number/email ID, and triggers an OTP notification to the individual.
 1. The individual provides the OTP as received.
 1. The system validates the provided OTP, successfully authenticates the individual, and provides the UIN generation status (Statuses are configurable).
+For more information on OTP authentication, refer section 9 OTP Authentication.
 1. During the validation of Registration ID and the mobile number/email ID, if the Registration ID is not found or the mobile number/email ID is not associated with the Registration ID, or the provided OTP is not correct, then the system triggers a respective error notification.
 ## 2. Download UIN [**[↑]**](#table-of-content)
 The system allows an individual to raise a request to download their e-UIN.